Dynamic Origin-Destination Matrix Prediction with Line Graph Neural Networks and Kalman Filter: Abstract

 \section{Abstract}

-Modern intelligent transportation systems provide data that allow real-time demand prediction, which is essential for planning and operations.
-The main challenge of prediction of Origin-Destination (O-D) flow matrices is that demands cannot be directly measured by traffic sensors; instead, they have to be inferred from aggregate traffic flow data on traffic links.
+Modern intelligent transportation systems provide data that allow real-time dynamic demand prediction, which is essential for planning and operations.
+The main challenge of prediction of dynamic Origin-Destination (O-D) demand matrices is that demands cannot be directly measured by traffic sensors; instead, they have to be inferred from aggregate traffic flow data on traffic links.
 Specifically, spatial correlation, congestion and time dependent factors need to be considered in general transportation networks.
-In this paper we propose a novel O-D prediction framework based on Fusion Line Graph Convolutional Networks (FL-GCNs).
-We use FL-GCN to recognize spatial and temporal patterns simultaneously.
-The underlying road network topology is transformed into a corresponding line graph.
-This structure provides a general framework for predicting spatial-temporal O-D information from link traffic flows.
-Data from a New Jersey Turnpike network is used to evaluate the proposed model.
-The results show that FL-GCN can recognize spatial and temporal patterns.
-We also compare FL-GCN with Kalman filter; the results show that our model can outperform Kalman filter by $17.87\%$ in predicting the whole O-D pairs.
+In this paper we propose a novel O-D prediction framework combining heterogeneous prediction in graph neural networks and Kalman filter to recognize spatial and temporal patterns simultaneously.
+The underlying road network topology is converted into a corresponding line graph in the newly designed Fusion Line Graph Convolutional Networks (FL-GCNs), which provide a general framework of predicting spatial-temporal O-D flows from link information.
+Data from New Jersey Turnpike network are used to evaluate the proposed model.
+The results show that our proposed approach yields the best performance under various prediction scenarios.
+In addition, the advantage of combining deep neural networks and Kalman filter is demonstrated.